gjoseph92/sneks/README.md

 Get your snakes in a row.

-`sneks` lets you launch a [Dask cluster in the cloud](https://coiled.io/), synced to your local software environment\*, in a single line of code.
+`sneks` lets you launch a [Dask cluster in the cloud](https://coiled.io/), matched to your local software environment\*, in a single line of code.
+No more dependency mismatches or Docker image building.

 ```python
 from sneks import get_client